Dr. Ellen G. Stein is a forensic and clinical psychologist in private practice in San Diego, California.

 Dr. Stein is a former Adjunct Clinical Professor at The California School of Professional Psychology (at Alliant International University) in San Diego, CA, as well as The University of San Diego, San Diego, CA. Stepping down after over 15 years of graduate level teaching, Dr. Stein continues to specialize in teaching Advanced Law/Ethics and The Business of Private Practice.
 Related research consultation is offered on the legal/ethical aspects of clinical practice, informed consent, family violence and trauma, and cultural considerations in psychological practice with ethnic and sexual minorities.

 Dr. Stein in an invited lecturer for vendors who provide BOP/BBS approved CEU seminars (6 hours) in Law/Ethics, across the State of California.
 Seminars are tailored to specific audiences, which routinely include Naval, Marine and Army bases, as well as hospital and university settings.

-Dr. Stein has been a lead instructor for the Association for Advanced Training in the Behavioral Sciences since 1999, training candidates for the national psychology license exam (EPPP) throughout California and the Western United States.
-Dr. Stein teaches Statistics, Research Design, Test Construction, Physiological Psychology, Psychopharmacology and Life Span Development review courses.
+From 1999 until 2017, Dr. Stein was a lead instructor for the Association for Advanced Training in the Behavioral Sciences, training candidates for the national psychology license exam (EPPP) throughout California and the Western United States.
+Dr. Stein has taught Statistics, Research Design, Test Construction, Physiological Psychology, Psychopharmacology and Life Span Development review courses.

 Published articles include: “Patient Death: Attending to Our Personal and Professional Responsibilities” (2004); “Ethical Considerations in the Treatment of Sexual Offenders” (2005); and “Ethical Considerations of Psychological Practice in a Recession” (2011).
 Her most recent article: “Ethical Implications of Major Incapacitation or Illness in Psychological Practice” (2013) is scheduled to be reprinted by the San Diego Psychological Association in March of 2014.